khaeru/sdmx/doc/implementation.rst

 - SDMX 2.1 is implemented, as described on this page.
 - SDMX 3.0 is partly implemented, and a full implementation is planned.
+  As of v2.11.0, :mod:`sdmx` implements:

+  - The SDMX 3.0 information model (:mod:`.model.v30`) to the same extent as SDMX 2.1.
+  - Reading of SDMX-ML 3.0 (:mod:`.reader.xml.v30`).

+  Also:

-  - As of v2.8.0, this means that :mod:`sdmx` recognizes SDMX-ML 3.0 and SDMX 3.0 REST web services as distinct from their 2.1 versions, and will clearly indicate (e.g. with standard Python :class:`NotImplementedError`) where support is not yet implemented.
+  - :mod:`sdmx` recognizes web services implementing the SDMX 3.0 REST API as distinct from 2.1 versions, and will clearly indicate (e.g. with standard Python :class:`NotImplementedError`) where support is not yet implemented.
-  - Some parts of the Information Model, file formats, and REST web services are unchanged from SDMX 2.1 to 3.0, so in effect these are already implemented by :mod:`sdmx`.
+  - Writing SDMX-ML 3.0 is not yet supported.
+  - Reading and writing SDMX-JSON 2.0 is not yet supported.
+[1]_

 - Support for SDMX 3.0 will be expanded incrementally.
   Follow the :doc:`whatsnew`; :issue:`87`; and other GitHub issues and pull requests for details.
 - As of 2023-03-10, none of the :doc:`data sources <sources>` pre-packaged with :mod:`sdmx` are known operate a SDMX 3.0 web service or provide SDMX-{ML,JSON} 3.0 data and metadata.
   Please `open an issue <https://github.com/khaeru/sdmx/issues>`__ on GitHub to report “live” examples and specimens of real-world SDMX 3.0 data and services that can be added.

+..
+[1] See :ref:`sdmx-json`.

 .. _im-base-classes: